quixio/quix-cli/README.md

 # Quix Command Line Interface (CLI)

-> :warning: **WARNING: Internal Use Only & Work In Progress** :warning:
->
-> This repository is intended for internal use only and is currently a work in progress.
-Features and documentation may be incomplete or subject to change.
-Please ensure you have the necessary permissions and understand the implications of using unreleased or unstable features.

 The **Quix CLI** is a free tool that enables you to create, debug, and run streaming pipelines locally using Docker and Quix Streams.

-It also serves as a companion app for seamlessly managing and interacting with the features of your [Quix Cloud](https://quix.io/docs/quix-cloud/overview.md){target=_blank} account.
+It also serves as a companion app for seamlessly managing and interacting with the features of your [Quix Cloud](https://quix.io/docs/quix-cloud/overview.md) account.
 While Quix Cloud offers a robust Frontend UI for a user-friendly experience, the CLI empowers you with efficiency and flexibility, allowing you to streamline your workflow and take control from the command line.

 Quix CLI offers three groups of functionality: